oriuseplastic-hue/Jarvis-1.0/README.md

 Community
 - Issues: Use the Issues tab to report bugs or request features.
 - Pull requests: Open a PR from a branch that describes your changes.

+In the code you noticed something the api keys were not used exclude the waether api key.
+The api keys are for the next project[Jarvis-1.1].

 License
 MIT © 2025 oriuseplastic-hue